devlato/gitbot/README.md

 (c) 2019 devlato <github@devlato.com>

-This code is available the MIT license and free to distribute if [the link to this repository](https://github.com/devlato/fake-activity-generator) is provided.
+This code is available the MIT license and free to be distributed.